Into Action Recovery Centers offers effective, individualized benzodiazepine addiction treatment programs managed by our experienced staff.

 Benzodiazepine is a class of prescription tranquilizers used to treat acute anxiety or insomnia.
-The most common brands are Valium, Librium and Xanax.
+The most common brands are Valium, Librium, and Xanax.
 They are also known as Benzos, Tranx, Sleepers, Downers, and Xannies.
 When used as intended, benzodiazepine is considered to be a safe medication and is often prescribed to be used “as needed” to treat panic attacks or insomnia.
 It is not used for long-term treatment since other medications are more effective and provide a lower risk of addiction.

-Addiction to benzodiazepine is characterized by increased tolerance to the drug’s effects, including changes in the body’s brain chemistry.
+Addiction to benzodiazepine is characterized by an increased tolerance to the drug’s effects, including changes in the body’s brain chemistry.
 Often, addicts continue to use benzodiazepine to avoid the symptoms of withdrawal more than to realize the sedative effects of the drug.
 Abrupt withdrawal from benzodiazepine can be dangerous, causing seizure and delirium tremens.
 Medical care is required to safely withdraw from the drug.

 At Into Action, we are sensitive to the risks of benzodiazepine addiction and the physical consequences of both short-term and long-term use.
-We understand that an addiction to prescription drugs can be difficult to acknowledge, since many patients can continue to get prescriptions and they believe their use of the drug is therapeutic.
+We understand that an addiction to prescription drugs can be difficult to acknowledge since many patients can continue to get prescriptions and they believe their use of the drug is therapeutic.
 Our compassionate staff works with each addict to develop a custom treatment program to provide them with the best opportunity for success.